Samuel-de-Oliveira/Samuel-de-Oliveira/README.md

 ---

 ### Know a lot about:
-- Python :snake:
+- Python 🐍
 - TKinter
-- Linux :penguin:
+- Linux 🐧
-- photoshop or gimp(image manipulation):brush:
+- photoshop or gimp(image manipulation) 🖌️

 ---
 ### Know the basic about:
-- Lua :moon:
+- Lua 🌑
 - CSS & HTMl
 - Hardware
-- Arduino
+- Arduino ♾️
-- Raspberry pi :raspberry:
+- Raspberry pi
-- PHP :elephant:
+- PHP 🐘

 ---
 ### Know a little about:
 - C++ & C
 - JavaScript
-- Shell script :terminal:
+- Shell script 🖥️
-- Pygame:joystick:
+- Pygame 🕹️

 ##### I can learn outher things or upgrade my knowledge with time don't worry...